 Traumatic Life Events

-Traumatic events are life events that are particularly severe in that they clearly threaten the physical and/or psychological safety of the person or those close to them such as witnessing or experiencing violence, death of a loved one, experiencing abuse, or natural disasters.
+Traumatic life events are events that are particularly severe in that they involve threat to life of physical integrity of the self or others such as experiencing or witnessing violence, death of a loved one, experiencing abuse, or natural disasters.

 Of note, these measures assess both stress exposure as well as subjective responses.
+One example of scale that measures subjective distress caused by traumatic events is the Impact of Event Scale - Revised (IES-R).
 At this point, it is not clear how important subjective response is, but they may be more accurate and meaningful for recent events than assessing perceptions from events from years earlier.